diegocidras/diegocidras.github.io/_pages/about.md

 ---
 permalink: /
-title: "Geographies of Social Change"
+title: "Geographies of social change"
 author_profile: true
 redirect_from:
   - /about/